 Your last family dinner was disheartening.
 It wasn’t because of family drama (this time).
 No, the source of the stress was simple: it was loud, and you couldn’t hear a thing.
 So you didn’t get the details about Nancy’s promotion, and you didn’t have the ability to ask about Todd’s new dog.
 It was frustrating.
 For the most part, you blame the acoustics.
 But you can’t entirely discount the possibility that perhaps your hearing is beginning to go bad.

-It isn’t typically advisable to attempt to self diagnose hearing loss because it generally isn’t possible.
-But there are some early warning signs you should keep your eye on.
-If some of these warning signs show up, it’s most likely time to have your hearing checked.
+It’s not generally recommended to self diagnose hearing loss because it’s extremely difficult to do.
+But there are some early warning signs you should watch for.
+When enough of these warning signs spring up, it’s worth making an appointment to get a hearing exam.

-Here are a few of the warning signs of hearing loss:
+Here are some of the most prevalent early signs of hearing loss:

-In general, any single one of these early warning signs could be evidence that you’re developing some kind of hearing impairment.
-A hearing examination will be able to tell what level of impairment, if any, is present.
-And then you’ll be better prepared to find the correct treatment.
+You might be experiencing hearing loss if you are experiencing any one of these symptoms.
+A hearing assessment will be able to reveal what level of impairment, if any, exists.
+And then you’ll be better equipped to find the right treatment.